Two AI Phones. Two Access Models. One Critical Difference.

 When people use a phone, actions happen step by step.
 In a fully agentic setup, the AI can replace the user in executing those actions, reducing the control layers that normally sit between intention and execution.

-The other models including Samsung + Gemini take a more constrained approach.
+Samsung + Gemini and similar systems take a more constrained approach.

 In those designs, the functions an AI agent can perform are defined through “explicit permission mechanisms,” such as APIs, MCP or other structured integrations.
 This establishes clear capability boundaries and ensures the AI operates only within authorized functions.